RoyNisimov1/CHA/README.md

 # How it works
 ## Step one: Encipher
-The function enciphers each letter with a letter in the shuffle list if it exists there, then shifts the letters in the shuffle list by one each time.
+The function enciphers each letter with a letter in the shuffle list if it exists there, then shifts the letters in the shuffle list by the ord of c ** 2 each time.

 ## Step two: Padding
 This step adds padding to the cipher text, we also have an amount to shift at the end of it

 ## Step Three: Keying
-We make a copy of the text list (bm in here) and shift everything by the amount to add
+We make a copy of the text list (bm in here) and shift everything by the amount to shift

 ## Step four: XORing
 In this step we XOR the ciphertext with our key